liamzdenek/ferment-ai/memory-bank/progress.md

 1. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.

-2. **Core Constructs Runtime**: The core-constructs-runtime package needs to be implemented, including the HttpApplication class.

-3. **Processor/Runtime Module Interface**: We need to design and implement a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.
+2. **TypeScript Errors**: There are TypeScript errors related to missing type declarations for Express, CORS, and body-parser.

+3. **Specific Runtime Modules**: We need to implement specific runtime modules for Models, Tools, and AgentContexts.

 ## Next Milestones

-1. **Implement HttpApplication in core-constructs-runtime** (Target: Week 1)
+1. **Create Runtime-Types Package** (Target: Week 1)
+   - Define interfaces that both core-constructs-runtime and runtime will implement
-   - Create the HttpApplication class that extends RootConstruct
+   - Create the RuntimeModule interface
-   - Implement the 'serve' operation to initialize the HTTP API
+   - Create interfaces for binding classes
-   - Ensure proper integration with the rest of the system
+   - Ensure clear separation of concerns between packages

-2. **Design Processor/Runtime Module Interface** (Target: Week 1)
+2. **Implement CoreConstructsRuntimeModule** (Target: Week 1)
-   - Plan the interface design
-   - Determine validation requirements
+   - Create a module that mounts everything in core-constructs-lib to the journal
+   - Implement separate binding classes for each construct type
+   - Ensure the module satisfies the interfaces defined in runtime-types
+   - Maintain the 1-to-1 relationship between core-constructs-lib and core-constructs-runtime

+3. **Fix TypeScript Errors** (Target: Week 2)
+   - Add type declarations for Express, CORS, and body-parser
-   - Implement the interface
+   - Address other TypeScript errors in the implementation
-   - Create tests for the interface
+   - Ensure type safety throughout the codebase

-3. **Implement Journal System** (Target: Week 2)
+3. **Enhance Demo Application** (Target: Week 2)
-   - Define journal event structure
-   - Implement event publishing and subscription
-   - Develop serialization/deserialization
+   - Expand the demo application to showcase more features
+   - Demonstrate the full lifecycle from construct definition to execution
-   - Create event filtering
+   - Create examples of different agent configurations
+   - Show how to use the journal system for state management

-4. **Implement Runtime System** (Target: Week 3)
+4. **Implement Testing** (Target: Week 3)
-   - Implement agent context reconstruction
-   - Develop prompt construction
-   - Create LLM invocation mechanism
+   - Create unit tests for all components
+   - Develop integration tests for the complete system
-   - Implement tool registration and invocation
+   - Implement test fixtures and mocks
-   - Develop message handling
+   - Ensure high test coverage

-5. **Implement API Layer** (Target: Week 4)
+5. **Create Documentation** (Target: Week 4)
-   - Create API server
+   - Create API references
-   - Implement endpoints
+   - Write usage examples
-   - Develop streaming support
+   - Develop architectural overviews
-   - Create journal-based state management
+   - Create tutorials for common use cases

 ## Demo Application